swiss-seismological-service/scrtdd/README.md

 For compiling Seiscomp3, please refer to https://github.com/SeisComP3/seiscomp3#compiling

 # Getting Started

-## 1. Install hypoDD software

-Go to https://www.ldeo.columbia.edu/~felixw/hypoDD.html and dowload hypoDD.
-Untar the sources, go to src folder, run make.
-Done!

-Please remember to set the Hypodd array limits (compilation time options available via include/*inc files) accordingly with the size of your problem.

-## 2. Defining a background catalog for real time relocations
+## 1. Defining a background catalog for real time relocations

 New origins will be relocated in real time against a background catalog of high quality locations.
 Those high quality events that form the background catalog can be already present in seiscompo database or not.
 In the latter case the background catalog has to be generated.
 Either way, the catalog has to be specified in scrtdd when configuring it.

-### 2.1.
-Selecting a background catalog from existing origins
+### 1.1.
+Using origins from seiscomp database as background catalog

 If we already have a high quality catalog, then we can easily specify it in scrtdd configuration as a path to a file containing a list of origin id.
 The file format must be a csv file in which there must be at least one column called seiscompId, from which the ids will be fetched by scrtdd.